aibo-cora/joint-v2/README.md

 ```swift
     public func startCapture() { }
 ```
-<i>Important</b>Starting a session is possible without first connecting to a server.
+<i>Important</i> Starting a session is possible without first connecting to a server.
 If this is the case, the framework will begin constructing binary data, but it will not be transported.

 <br><br>

 <b>4.
 Broadcast stream channel</b>
-Publish a message, containing a unique ID source string, to the general channel to let users know that your live stream has been started. <i>Important</i> Make sure the clients, connecting to the server after a stream started, have up to date information about active streams.
+Publish a message, containing a unique ID source string, to the general channel to let users know that your live stream has been started. <br><br>

+<i>Important</i> Make sure the clients, connecting to the server after a
+stream started, have up to date information about active streams.
 The clients that had an active stream on the list should be updated when the stream ends.

 <br><br>